yy140/Office-Management/README.md

 ## Instructions:
 * Challenge time: until the end of the day
 * Feel free to use google, your notes, books etc but please work on your own
-* Please raise a pull request with how far you get at the end of the day
+* Please raise a pull request when you start this challenge, and keep pushing updates as and when you make commits throughout the day
 * There is *no expectation* to finish all or any of the user stories, please use this time to reflect on where you feel you are with the skill and what may support your learning.
+* If you get blocked, please reflect on what blocked you and any strategies you adopted that helped you make progress.

 ## Task: